 Energy regulator Ofgem adjusts the Energy Price Cap every three months based on wholesale energy costs.
-Industry analyst Cornwall Insight predicts that the new price cap will be an increase of around 1% on current levels.
+The next price cap will be in place from April 1st 2025, and will likely be announced in late February.

 What is the energy price cap?